drts01/notes/stackedit/Mentor/Overview.md

  - Encourage each other

 Notes:
- - If we are encouraging w
+ - If we are encouraging one another we are are not bulling, shaming, excluding, etc.

 ## Pay It Forward

  - Sharing knowledge out side our community.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbODQxNzkyOTYyXX0=
+eyJoaXN0b3J5IjpbLTMxMDY0MTg5NF19
 -->